(This post comes from my experience of adding

 4. Continue spaced repetition

 I review the same set of words the same way few more times – after a week, a month, and three months.
 These repetitions, along with the first one within a day, constitutes what we call spaced repetition, the best way to embed anything to your long-term memory.
 In short, this process helps you retain stuff in your brain for long.
 You can use it even in your academics.
 I’ve used spaced repetition in variety of scenarios and have found it to work beautifully.
-You may learn more on this topic here:
+You may learn more on this topic here (the image below depicts increasing gap between two reviews, an essential part of spaced repetition):

 Next up are three vocabulary activities I practice to consolidate the vocabulary I’ve learnt and, more importantly, make it easier to actually use in written and verbal communication.
 That’s why you’re acing vocabulary, right?
 To use in speech and writing.
 There are no prizes for building lists that you can’t use.